mm-mazhar/Scraping-Carrefour-E-commerce/README.md

 # Web Scraping-Carrefour-E-commerce Website.
 Its a big hypermarket and has over 5k products.
-We have scraped data just for educational purpose.
+I have scraped data just for educational purpose.

 # File "1.Scraping-Carrefour_Product_Links" gets all the products links
 # File "2.Scraping-Carrefour_Products" gets the product data